 Q. What are the benefits of being enrolled?

 A. The primary benefit of being enrolled is the guidance and direction you will receive from your consultant in designing your own classical curriculum and implementing the classical methodology.
-But additional benefits of being enrolled include: practical tips, grading and evaluation of some student work, rubrics, learning objectives, grading charts, semester report cards/record keeping for all grade levels, accredited transcripts, academic diplomas, college and career counseling, student and teacher I.D. cards, HSLDA family discount, scope and sequence for local school districts, work permits, quarterly newsletter, yearly assessments and access to standardized testing, networking with other homeschooling families, and the necessary legal requirements for the state of California.
+But additional benefits of being enrolled include: practical tips, grading and evaluation of some student work, rubrics, learning objectives, online syllabi, personalized weekly lists, grading charts, semester report cards/record keeping for all grade levels, accredited transcripts, academic diplomas, college and career counseling, student and teacher I.D. cards, HSLDA family discount, scope and sequence for local school districts, work permits, quarterly newsletter, yearly assessments and access to standardized testing, networking with other homeschooling families, and the necessary legal requirements for the state of California.
 For more information see our Teacher Review Program page.

 Q. When can I enroll?

 A. We take new enrollments starting March 1st of each year for the upcoming school year: August through June.
 We continue to take enrollments until we have filled all of our available spaces.
 You may, however, call at any time during the year to inquire about available space.
 For more information see our Enrollment page.

 A. You can enroll online here on our web-site (see our Enrollment page).
 If you have any questions during the enrollment process you can open a live chat with our office staff or call and talk by phone.
 For our contact information see our Contact Us page.

 A. No, we do not keep a waiting list.
 Our new enrollments are taken on a first-come, first-served basis.